streamlit/docs/content/kb/using-streamlit/caching-issues.md

       ...
    ```

-   For more information, see [Improve app performance](../caching.html#the-hash-funcs-parameter).
+   For more information, see [Optimize performance with `st.cache`](/library/advanced-features/caching#the-hash_funcs-parameter).

    By the way, the scenario above is fairly unlikely — unless `FooType` does something particularly tricky internally.
 This is the case with some `SpaCY` objects, which can automatically mutate behind the scenes for better performance, while keeping their semantics constant.
 That means Streamlit will correctly detect a mutation in the object's internal structure, even though semantically that mutation makes no difference.

 ## If all else fails

-If the proposed fixes above don't work for you, or if you have an idea on how to further improve [`@st.cache`](../api.html#streamlit.cache) -- let us know by asking questions in the [community forum](https://discuss.streamlit.io/), [filing a bug](https://github.com/streamlit/streamlit/issues/new/choose), or [submitting a feature request](https://github.com/streamlit/streamlit/issues/new/choose).
+If the proposed fixes above don't work for you, or if you have an idea on how to further improve [`@st.cache`](/library/api-reference/performance/st.cache) -- let us know by asking questions in the [community forum](https://discuss.streamlit.io/), [filing a bug](https://github.com/streamlit/streamlit/issues/new/choose), or [submitting a feature request](https://github.com/streamlit/streamlit/issues/new/choose).
 We love hearing back from the community!